-Many diseases and injuries damage normal tissues.
-In the male, there are 2 diseases I commonly treat that are associated with damage to normal tissues leading to considerable disability – urethral stricture disease (including Balanitis Xerotica Obliterans) and Peyronie\’s Disease.
+However, the available funding is limited, and ongoing transformative research requires ongoing support.
+It is for this reason I sincerely hope you will contribute to our efforts.
+The following summarizes our main research interests.
+In the male, there are 2 diseases I commonly treat that are associated with damage to normal tissues leading to considerable disability – urethral stricture disease and Peyronie’s Disease.

 A urethral stricture is an area of hardened, sclerotic and narrow urethral tissue.
-Urethral strictures can be induced by many factors, including trauma, (e.g. blunt force or penetrating trauma, urologic procedures or urethral catheterization), infection, hypospadias surgery (hypospadias is a birth defect characterized by diminished development of the urethra), Lichen Sclerosus (also called Balanitis Xerotica Obliterans) and the treatment of prostate cancer with surgery and/or radiation.
-Urethral strictures can occur anywhere along the urethra, and range in length from less than 1 inch to over 10 inches.
+Urethral strictures can be induced by many factors, including trauma, (e.g. blunt force or penetrating trauma, urologic procedures or urethral catheterization), infection, hypospadias surgery (hypospadias is a birth defect characterized by diminished development of the urethra), and the treatment of prostate cancer with surgery and/or radiation.
+Urethral strictures can occur anywhere along the urethra, and range in length from less than ½ inch to over 10 inches.
 Patients with urethral strictures experience difficulty with urination often associated with a decreased quality of life.
 Other complications of urethral stricture disease include a complete inability to urinate, prostate infections, bladder damage, and kidney failure.

 The goal of tissue engineering is to supplement and assist the normal regeneration process of damaged or diseased tissues as an alternative to the use of tissue grafts and flaps; generally this is accomplished with synthetic or naturally occurring materials with or without cellular constituents.
 In the field of urology, tissue engineering is emerging as a viable option for replacement of ureters, bladders and urethras, obviating the need for harvesting grafts, a process that injures normal donor sites to obtain tissues that are different from the tissues being replaced and therefore these tissues may be prone to deterioration over time.

-This is an area of research that does not benefit from society and foundation support, unlike many other diseases.
 In general, those who have supported our efforts are my patients as they have personally experienced the suffering these disorders cause and want to contribute.
 If you are reading this, perhaps you or someone you know has suffered from urethral stricture disease or Peyronie’s Disease and would be willing to support our research efforts to that others in the future will suffer less, or not at all.
-All donations are tax deductible.
+All donations are tax deductable.
 I personally receive no direct or indirect salary support from donations or a salary from UC, Irvine for my participation in this research.
 Therefore, all contributions will be used exclusively for laboratory and clinical research and education.
-A contribution of any amount will help and be greatly appreciated.
+A contribution of any amount will be greatly appreciated.

 Joel Gelman, M.D.